-- Exhibit A Proposal Narrative - Must not exceed 15 single-spaced pages with 1 inch margins - o Pages must be standard 8.5 inch by 11 inch sheets - Use Arial font size 12 point or larger - Electronic Submission - All documents must be saved as Word or Excel files as applicable.
-Do not save as a PDF - o All documents must include the name of the applicant in the header - All documents must be saved using a naming convention that includes the applicant's name and does not exceed 40 characters in length - Attach all proposal elements, including proposal cover page, to email with the subject "DEA PY 20-21 [Applicant Name]"
+- Exhibit A Proposal Narrative - Must not exceed 15 single-spaced pages with 1 inch margins - Pages must be standard 8.5 inch by 11 inch sheets - Use Arial font size 12 point or larger - Electronic Submission - All documents (see exceptions below) must be saved as Word or files as applicable.
+Do not save as a PDF. - Submit any additional binding documents such as Letters of Commitment, Partnership Agreement Letters, and Creative Commons Attribution License Verifying Document (if Applicable) in Adobe PDF format. - All documents must include the name of the applicant in the header. - All documents must be saved using a naming convention that includes the applicant's name and does not exceed 40 characters in length.
+For example, ELL PY 20-21 ExE CommunityCenterXYZ. - Attach all proposal elements, including proposal cover page, to email with the subject ELL PY 20-21 [Applicant Name].